mapeditor/tiled/docs/manual/layers.md

   even individual objects ([#828](https://github.com/bjorn/tiled/issues/828)).
 * Moving certain map-global properties to the Tile Layer ([#149](https://github.com/bjorn/tiled/issues/149)).
-It would be useful if one map could accomodate layers of different tile sizes and maybe even of different orientation.
+It would be useful if one map could accommodate layers of different tile sizes and maybe even of different orientation.
 * "Infinite" tile layers that grow automatically ([#260](https://github.com/bjorn/tiled/issues/260)).